tnguyen2907/cs241-computervision/README.txt

     - First part is Finding key points and match key points
     - Second part is Find fundamental matrix
     - Third part is Rotate the image
-Comment each part to see the result of that part
+Uncomment each part to see the result of that part